soilwise-he/SoilWise-documentation/tech/docs/apis/metadata-apis.md

 !!! component-header "Important Links"
     :fontawesome-brands-github: Project: [APIs](https://github.com/orgs/soilwise-he/projects/9)

-In order to enable resource discovery from Soilwise to a variety of communities.
-SWR aims to support a wide range of standardised or de-facto discovery APIs
+In order to enable resource discovery from SoilWise to a variety of communities.
+SWR aims to evaluate a wide range of standardised or de-facto discovery APIs

 - For GraphQL and sparql, read the article on [knowledge extraction](./knowledge-extraction.md)
 - OAI-PMH + Datacite